How to Make Grilled Pizza

 3. Do you need a pizza stone to grill pizza?
 Get the right tools

-While you can put a pizza stone on a grill and it works beautifully, you can get excellent results without a pizza stone (by cooking directly on the grate), so we're going to skip it here.
-In addition to a grill, of course, you need a couple of rimless baking sheets or a pizza peel, or parchment paper to easily transfer shaped dough to the grate.
+While you can put a pizza stone on a grill and it works beautifully, you can get excellent results without a pizza stone (by cooking directly on the grill grate), so we're going to skip it here.
+In addition to a grill, of course, you need a couple of rimless baking sheets (or the back of sheet pans) or a pizza peel, or parchment paper to easily transfer shaped dough to the grate.
 (See Shape and prep the crust, below.)
 You also need a wide grilling spatula and grilling mitts.
-Long tongs may be helpful for retrieving any toppings that escape.
+Long tongs may be helpful for retrieving any pizza toppings that escape.

 As for the grill, you can make pizza on a gas grill and you can make pizza on a charcoal grill; both work well.
 In the Fine Cooking recipe here, cookbook author Elizabeth Karmel explains how to use different set-ups for each kind of grill to create the perfect conditions for her toasty potato, pancetta, and Gruyère pizza.